Breadcrumb

 Burns in children

 Infection is a concern with all burns.
 Watch for signs of infection during the healing process.
 Home treatment for a minor burn will reduce the risk of infection.
-Deep burns with open blisters are more likely to become infected and need medical treatment.
+Deep burns with open blisters are more likely to get infected and need medical treatment.

 Check Your Symptoms